-It is a trifle unfortunate and very misleading that a player of Mike Bore’s dedication and enthusiasm should be remembered in Nottinghamshire for his batting at Taunton in 1984, especially since until that fatal match his highest score in Notts first-class cricket was 24.
+It is a trifle unfortunate, and very misleading, that a player of Mike Bore’s dedication and enthusiasm should be remembered in Nottinghamshire for his batting at Taunton in 1984, especially since until that fateful match his highest score in Notts first-class cricket was 24.

 He signed for Notts in 1979 and went immediately into the Championship side, playing in most of the One-Day cricket as well.
-Bore took 61 first-class wickets in his first season at Trent Bridge, was capped the following season; He took 32 championship wickets in 14 games at 31.25 when Notts won the championship in the memorable 1981 season.
-In the season’s crucial fixture in mid August, Bore came in as last man wearing his distinctive white grilled helmet.
+Bore took 61 First-Class wickets in his first season at Trent Bridge and was capped the following season.
+He took 32 championship wickets in 14 games at 31.25 when Notts won the championship in the memorable 1981 season.
+In the crucial fixture in mid August, Bore came in as last man wearing his distinctive white grilled helmet.
 In partnership with spin partner Eddie Hemmings, they saw off the fearsome pace of Sussex pair Imran Khan and Garth Le Roux as Notts avoided defeat under cloud leaden skies.

-For Notts he took 210 wickets in first-class matches at 30.36.
-In all first-class cricket he took 372 wickets in 159 matches.
-Bore was very economical in limited overs cricket taking 89 wickets at 28.95 in 92 List A games for Notts at an economy rate of 3.44.
+For Notts he took 210 wickets in First-Class matches at 30.36.
+In all First-Class cricket he took 372 wickets in 159 matches.
+Bore was very economical in limited overs cricket, taking 89 wickets at 28.95 in 92 List-A games for Notts at an economy rate of 3.44.
 His best performance of six for 22 won him the Gold Award in a Benson and Hedges Cup match at Grace Road in 1980.
-His best first-class innings bowling figures were eight for 89 on a wet wicket v Kent at Folkestone in 1979 in a match where another left-arm spinner, Derek Underwood, also caused havoc.
-Bore would often open the bowling in List A fixtures for Notts with a bowling action very similar to Underwood, before reverting to conventional slow left-arm later in the match.
+His best First-Class innings bowling figures were 8-89 on a wet wicket v Kent at Folkestone in 1979 in a match where another left-arm spinner, Derek Underwood, also caused havoc.
+Bore would often open the bowling in List-A fixtures for Notts with a bowling action very similar to Underwood, before reverting to conventional slow left-arm later in the match.

 Michael Kenneth Bore died in Knaresborough on 2 May 2017, having suffered from Parkinson’s Disease for some years.
 He was one of cricket’s great ambassadors.